materialsproject/pymatgen-db/docs/dbconfig.rst

+.. _dbconfig:

 Database configuration
 =======================

-The database configuration file uses JSON syntax.
+All the *pymatgen-db* database configuration files use JSON syntax.
-It sets the server host and port, as well as authentication parameters for the database.
+They give the server host and port, as well as authentication parameters for the database.
 If no authentication is given, then it is assumed that the "noath" mode of MongoDB is to be used.